Diabetes Meal Prep for Beginners

 You may be tempted to focus on what you “can’t” eat right now.
 Instead, focus on the many delicious foods you can eat and find satisfying lowcarb meal plans so you won’t miss the sugar and simple carbs so much.

-• Vegetables – limit your corn and ،atoes to avoid blood sugar ،es
+• Vegetables – limit your corn and ،atoes to avoid blood\xa0sugar ،es

 • Fruits – especially citrus, berries, apples, and pears